alinemorelli/react-gtm/README.md

 # react-gtm-module
 ### React Google Tag Manager Module

 This is a Javascript module to [React](https://facebook.github.io/react/) based apps that implement Google Tag Manager.
-It is designed to use [GTM](https://developers.google.com/tag-manager/quickstart) snnipets.
+It is designed to use [GTM](https://developers.google.com/tag-manager/quickstart) snippet.

 You can easily use custom dataLayer, multiple dataLayers and additional events.